11 tips on how to choose a virtual event platform for 2021

 2. Accessibility – everyone loves simplicity

 Make your virtual event as easily accessible as possible.
-Do they have to create an account and a profile?
+Do participants have to create an account and a profile?
 Consider whether this is necessary for your event.

 Are you catering to a global audience?
 Will your platform be accessible from countries with user access restrictions such as China?
 It’s also good practice to carry out connectivity tests prior to the event to ensure access.
 All to guarantee that your audience will reach your event.